Outpatient Behavior Therapy

 Ritual prevention, in these examples, would consist of NOT washing your hands, NOT checking the lock, NOT looking in the rear-view mirror, and NOT putting the knife away or telling your child to leave the kitchen.
 Just as performing your compulsive rituals would reassure you and thus lower your anxiety, refraining from these behaviors will result in your anxiety going up.
 This can be quite unpleasant, but it is not harmful.
 A good therapist will work closely with you to come up with specific exposures that will make you anxious but not too anxious, so that you will be successful at resisting your compulsions.
 After your anxiety level goes up, it will level off, and then (this is the therapeutic part) drop.
 It typically goes up quickly and comes down slowly.
 It is important not to perform the ritual behavior to reduce your anxiety.
 The therapy will work if you let it.

-As ERP treatment continues, you can expect your obsessive thoughts to become less frequent and less intense.
+As ERP treatment continues, you can expect your obsessive thoughts to become less frequent, less intense, and briefer.
 If this does not happen, you and your therapist need to do something differently.
 Often the problem is that your exposures are too mild or that you are not doing them often enough.
 Another problem is that you might be performing some other anxiety-reducing ritual behavior.

 People often ask "If OCD is a biological disorder, then shouldn't it be treated with drugs?"
 Not necessarily.
 Someone who can't sleep because of psychological reasons (e.g., stress, anger, or worry) can be helped by medication, and someone who can't sleep for "biochemical" reasons (e.g., too much coffee) can be helped by psychological techniques.
 Interestingly, PET (positron emission tomography) scan research has shown that successful behavioral treatment of OCD results in the same kinds of changes in brain biochemistry that medication causes.
 (See also the section on Medication.)

 Motivation to actually do the ERP is an issue that nearly everyone with OCD struggles with.
 It can be terrifying, or at least uncomfortable, to face the fears (or disgust, or doubts) that trigger your compulsions.
-It can also be quite comforting, even if the relief only lasts a moment or two, to continuing performing the compulsions -- even when you "know" that performing them only fuels more obsessions and leads to even more compulsions, even when performing them interferes terribly with your quality of life, and even when you have already experienced the benefits of having done ERP.
-All of our therapists are specially trained in helping you stay motivated, sometime called "Motivational Interviewing" or "Motivational Enhancement", essentially ways to keep the "pro and con" of continuing to work on your treatment in the front of your mind.
+It can also be quite comforting, even if the relief only lasts a moment or two, to continuing performing the compulsions -- even when you know that performing them only fuels more obsessions and leads to even more compulsions, even when performing them interferes terribly with your quality of life, and even when you have already experienced the benefits of refraining from doing compulsions.
+I focus on helping you stay motivated, using techniques called "Motivational Interviewing" or "Motivational Enhancement," essentially ways to keep the "pros and cons" of continuing to work on your treatment in the front of your mind.

-We also often integrate a relatively new approach known as "Acceptance and Commitment Therapy" (ACT), which has much in common with ERP, in which you accept your obsessions but at the same time commit to refraining from performing compulsions, which, over time, has the effect of reducing the frequency and intensity of your obsessions and the urges to perform the your compulsions.
+I also often integrate an approach known as "Acceptance and Commitment Therapy" (ACT), which has much in common with ERP, in which you accept your obsessions but at the same time commit to refraining from performing compulsions, which, over time, has the effect of reducing the frequency and intensity of your obsessions and the urges to perform the your compulsions.